-In each period t, excluding Langrange multipliers, conditions (i) - (iv) imply a system of 56 equations in 143 unknown variables, 87 variables of which are exogenous variables/parameters in the model.
-This implies that there are 87 variables whose values have to be chosen in order to obtain a numerical solution to the model.12
+In each period t, excluding Lagrange multipliers, conditions (i) - (iv) imply a system of 56 equations in 143 unknown variables, 87 variables of which are exogenous variables/parameters in the model.
+This implies that there are 87 variables whose values have to be chosen in order to obtain a numerical solution to the model.

-The values of all bank's balance sheet items in the initial period, t = 2005 including loans, interbank lending, investment book, deposits, interbank borrowings, and other liabilities, are calibrated using the annual account data for banking sector at end March 2005 (see Appendix 1).
+The values of all banks' balance sheet items in the initial period, t = 2005 including loans, interbank lending, investment book, deposits, interbank borrowings, and other liabilities, are calibrated using the annual account data for the banking sector at end March 2005 (see Figure 3).

 Loan repayment rates during normal times are also calibrated using actual non-performing loans to total loans data for each banking sub-sector at end-March 2005.
-Specifically, the NPL ratios for commercial banks, merchant banks, and building societies were 2.59 per cent, 2.09 per cent and 3.85 per cent, respectively at end-March 2005.
-Note that the framework used repayment rates which are computed as 1 - NPL Ratio.
+Specifically, the NPL ratios for commercial banks, merchant banks, and building societies were 2.59 per cent, 2.09 per cent and 3.85 per cent respectively at end-March 2005.
 The crisis-period default rates, on the other hand, are used to calibrate household repayment rates during extreme times.
 Thus default rates in state ii, are set to 11.03, 10.6 and 12.2 per cent for commercial banks, merchant banks and building societies, respectively.